rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts.md

 generated, as long as the instance type has as much or more disk storage as the original instance.

-When you are configuring an image with software to use with Autoscale, be sure to use dynamic elements instead of static elements.
+When you are configuring an image with software to use with Auto Scale, be sure to use dynamic elements instead of static elements.
 All of the files on cloned server images are identical, so if you are using hard-coded machine IDs in configuration files on the master server